-- A 420 foot vessel capable of breaking 4.5 feet of ice at three knots, and eight feet by backing a ramming.314 - "The Coast Guard's third polar icebreaker-Healy-entered service in 2000.
+- A 420 foot vessel capable of breaking 4.5 feet of ice at three knots, and eight feet by backing a ramming.365 - "The Coast Guard's third polar icebreaker-Healy-entered service in 2000.
 Compared to Polar Star and Polar Sea, Healy has less icebreaking capability (it is considered a medium polar icebreaker), but more capability for supporting scientific research.
-The ship is used primarily for supporting scientific research in the Arctic.315
+The ship is used primarily for supporting scientific research in the Arctic.
+366 - In August 2017, the U.S. Coast Guard re-established dive capabilities to Healy.367